Everest Helicopter Tour 2026 – 2027

 This flight is perfect for tourists seeking epic mountain scenery, whether for a short visit or an overnight stay.
 The cost for this flight is $900 per passenger.

-Quick Helicopter Flight to Gokyo Lake from Kathmandu
+Quick Helicopter Flight to Gokyo Lake from Lukla

 Not feeling the trek?
-Take a helicopter from Kathmandu to Gokyo Lake.
-The valley spreads out below.
+Take a helicopter from Lukla to Gokyo Lake.
 Snowy peaks everywhere.
 Turquoise lakes are sparkling.
 The Ngozumpa Glacier is right there.
 Quick, easy, and absolutely amazing.

 Gokyo Lake itself?
 Absolutely gorgeous — calm, peaceful, makes you just stop and stare.
 And there’s Cho Oyu, towering over everything else.
 This flight is quick, comfortable, and visually spectacular, giving travelers the full Everest region experience in a single ride.
-The cost for this flight is $1,500 per passenger, and for those coming from Lukla, the helicopter transfer to Gokyo costs $700 per person.
+It costs around USD 700 per person, with a maximum of two people allowed at a time.

 Engine Types Used in Everest Helicopter Flights